-Patient datasets with sufficient data will be analyzed using four formulae and indicated as either included (with selected model indicated) or excluded (non-significant predictors where no model converged indicated as 'not fit' or those with only 2 data points differing by <20%).
+Patient datasets with sufficient data will be analyzed and noted using the novel formulae and in dictated as either included (with selected model indicated) or excluded (non-significant predictors where no model converged indicated as 'not fit' or those with only 2 data points differing by <20%).
 Comparisons of growth rate distributions will be done by Wilcoxon two-sided tests (where groups analyzed = 2) or by Kruskal Wallis tests (where groups analyzed >2) followed by a Dunn's test for pairwise difference if there is an overall difference.
-The Kaplan-Meier method will estimate OS probabilities.
-Landmark survival analysis of OS and a Cox regression will be performed with the log of g (estimated from data prior to landmark) as the single predictor using the R package survival to obtain a measure of concordance (C-index) between g and OS.
-Landmark will be chosen as a time point far enough after treatment initiation to allow for reliable estimation of g, but close enough to randomization so that a limited number of patients have died.
-Additionally, the incremental value of g will be evaluated by comparing a Cox model containing baseline variables (age, race, treatment) with a model containing baseline variables and g, to obtain the change in the C-index after the addition of g information using 1000 iterations of perturbation re-sampling via the R package survC1.
-By incremental g evaluation we are looking to define how much additional model accuracy (as assessed by the C-index) the addition of g to the model added.
+The Kaplan-Meier method will be used to estimate OS probabilities.
+Landmark survival analysis of OS will be performed using a landmark (in month) and a Cox regression will be performed with the log of g (estimated from data prior to landmark) as the single predictor using the R package survival to obtain a measure of concordance (C-index) between g and OS.
+Landmark number month will be chosen as a time point that will be far enough after the initiation of treatment to allow for reliable estimation of g, but close enough in time to randomization so that a limited number of patients have already died.
+This time point will be pre-specified and will be the only time point examined.
+Additionally, the incremental value of g was evaluated by comparing a Cox model containing baseline variables (age, race, treatment) with a model containing baseline variables and g, to obtain the change in the C-index after the addition of g information using 1000 iterations of perturbation re-sampling via the R package survC1.
+By incremental g evaluation we are looking to define how much additional model accuracy (as assessed by the Cindex) the addition of g to the model added.